uniwswap/uniwens-docs/dapp-developer-guide/dns-libraries.md

 ## Next Steps

-Once you've chosen a library, read [Working with ĐNS](working-with-dns.md) to learn how to use your chosen ĐNS library in your application.
+Once you've chosen a library, read [Working with POWNS](working-with-dns.md) to learn how to use your chosen POWNS library in your application.